mjfrigaard/katacoda-scenarios/how-to-create-density-plots-in-r-with-ggplot2/step4.md

-### Adding useful labels
+# Adding Useful Labels

 Although density plots create a much smoother distribution, the `y` axis is harder to interpret.
 To overcome this, we will add two summary statistics programmatically to the labels using the `base::paste0()` and `base::round()` functions.

-Run the code below to see how this works:
+Run the following code to see how this works:

 ```
 # click to execute code
 subtitle_dens_stars <- paste0("Star rating (mean +/- sd): ",
        # use round() to make sure there are only two decimals
        round(mean(Ramen$stars, na.rm = TRUE), 2),
        " +/- ",